Last Updated on 2 months by shahzaib

 People respond more to customized emails and suggestions based on their past purchases or history.

 You can use the customer’s data to send them personalized emails.
-Use their age and their purchase history while suggesting anything to them.
+Consider their age and their purchase history while suggesting anything to them to help ensure you get the right open rates, conversions and more.

 3. A well-timed email is a well-received email

-Time your email smartly.
+Time your email.
+Trust us, there is a science here.
 The prime time to send emails is when people are most prone to check their phones.
 These are the times that attract the most traffic to websites.
 A study shows that most people open marketing-related emails at 10 a.m. and 1 p.m.
 Use this window to send your emails.

 Studies have also shown that the best days to send emails are Tuesday and Thursday.
 Test these days out, and track the results.
 Notice when your customers are most responsive to emails.